 Learn more: Network detection and response tools for remote working

 Security information and event management (SIEM) solutions give IT teams real-time visibility into their organisations’ information security systems.

-These tools work by collating vast amounts of data from an organisation’s technology infrastructure, including host systems and applications and network and security devices, which they then analyse for any anomalies or potential cyberattacks.
+These tools work by collating vast amounts of data from an organisation’s technology infrastructure, including host systems and applications and network and security devices, which they then analyse for anomalies or potential cyberattacks.
 SIEM tools provide reports on things like malware activity and successful and failed logins and send alerts if there is any indication of a security issue.

 Although IT professionals can reduce the number of alerts surfaced with rules, these tend to vary in quality and are typically based on simplistic logic that can’t isolate and analyse genuine attacks.
-Further complicating matters is the fact that most rules are designed to observe attacks immediately, in real-time, whereas many attacks are carried out over a prolonged period of time.
+Further complicating matters is that most rules are designed to observe attacks immediately, in real-time, whereas many attacks are carried out over a prolonged period.

 Seen as an extension of SIEM, user and entity behaviour analytics (UEBA) is a cybersecurity process that gathers insight into the normal conduct of users, machines, and other entities within an organisation.
 By analysing these insights, UEBA can discover deviations from established patterns.
 Because UEBA doesn’t rely on rules, it can learn to detect suspicious behaviour over time.

 However, because people sometimes do atypical things for legitimate reasons, UEBA may generate alerts that don’t actually indicate a real security problem.
 Also, while UEBA is a great tool for identifying a range of cyberattacks, such as insider threats, brute force attacks, and data breaches, it will not automatically stop intruders.